RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/GettingStarted/GettingStarted.md

 ### First build

 If you have not installed Git2SemVer and configured your test solution for solution versioning, do it now.
-Instructions [here]((#installing)).
+Instructions are [here](#installing).

 Your test solution must be under Git revision control.

 Rebuild and you will see the generated version in compiler's output.
 It will be something like: